wwangrktn/dineissimo-/tutorials/tutorial-1-dineissimo.md

 ## [Intermediate: Change the icons](id:intermediate)

 Diving deeper into the css, we can start really customizing our app to use a different icon font.
 Icons can really impact the look and feel of your app.
 Let’s change our app by using different icons from [Icomoon](http://www.icomoon.io).
-There are a lot of icons in this app, so for the purposes of a short tutorial, let’s concentrate on swapping the ones we see above: the hamburger (menu), pencil, fork/knife, about, photos, videos, cart, and trophy.
+There are a lot of icons in this app, so for the purposes of a short tutorial, let’s concentrate on swapping the ones we see above: the hamburger (menu), pencil, fork/knife, about, photos, cart, and trophy.

 ### Step 1: Find some new icons

-Visit [Icomoon](http://www.icomoon.io) and in the font library, select ‘icomoon’.
-Click on the eight icons mentioned above and click the ‘font’ button:
+Visit [Icomoon](http://www.icomoon.io) and click the red "IcoMoon App" button.
+Click "Add Icons from Library" and select the ‘Icomoon - Free’ library.
+This group of icons will be imported into your Icomoon workspace.
+Select the seven icons mentioned above and click the ‘Generate Font’ button:

 ![Cuisine](dineissimo-1-3.png)

 Download a zip file of these icons by clicking the ‘download’ button.
-Expand the zip file and move the four files in the font folder to your app’s styles/font folder.
+Expand the zip file and upload the four files in the font folder to your app’s styles/font folder.
 These will be called icomoon.eot, icomoon.svg, icomoon.ttf, and icomoon.woff.

 ![files](dineissimo-1-5.png)